webpack/webpack.js.org/content/how-to/author-libraries.md

   - Name of the library is `webpack-numbers` and the variable is `webpackNumbers`.
   - Library can be imported as `import webpackNumbers from 'webpack-numbers'` or `require('webpack-numbers')`.
   - Library can be accessed through global variable `webpackNumbers` when included through `script` tag.
-  - Library can be accessed inside nodejs.
+  - Library can be accessed inside Node.js.

 ### Add webpack